nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `findClient t/colleagues t/friends` returns clients with both the `colleagues` and `friends` tag
 * `findClient n/alex t/friends` returns clients with the name `alex` and tagged with a `friends` tag

-Below is an example of what you will expect to see when you call `findClient n/alex`:
+Let’s take a look at one example
+- `findClient n/alex`

+Here's the result

 ![findClientExample](./images/findClientExample.png)

 #### __________________________

 ### Deleting a client : `deleteClient`

-Deletes the specified client from the LTNS.
+Unfortunately it seems like you are no longer working with one of your clients, looks like we will have to delete their client details from LTNS.

 Format: `deleteClient CLIENT_INDEX`